 About the Campaign

-This campaign is an initiative of the Social Justice Forum on behalf of the Synod and our partners.
+Give Hope is an initiative of the Social Justice Forum on behalf of Synod and our partners.

-It was founded in response to growing church and community concern about how refugees and people seeking asylum are being treated in Australia and in offshore detention.
+It grew from rising church and community concern about how refugees and people seeking asylum are being treated in Australia and in offshore detention.

-The campaign aims to grow compassion and respect for people seeking asylum, raise awareness about their plight and help provide practical support to help those living in the NSW/ACT community.
+The campaign seeks compassion and respect for these people, to raise awareness about their plight and help give practical support for those living in the NSW/ACT community.

-In the midst of a global humanitarian crisis forcing millions from their homes, we’re calling on the Australian government to increase its humanitarian intake, end the inhumane and cruel offshore detention regime and establish a new regional protection framework.
+As this global humanitarian crisis forces millions from their homes, we’re urging the Australian government to increase our humanitarian intake, help resettle offshore detainees and establish a new regional protection framework.

-As a global citizen and a signatory to the 1951 UN Refugee Convention, Australia has a responsibility to do more to provide refuge and protection to those who desperately need it.
-We need you to take action to show our leaders and key-decision makers the groundswell of support for these people.
-See how you can TAKE ACTION below.
+As a global citizen and signatory to the 1951 UN Refugee Convention, Australia has a responsibility to give protection to people who desperately need shelter.
+We need YOU to show our leaders the groundswell of support for lending a hand.
+See below how you can TAKE ACTION.

 More people are on the move than ever before.